Frequently Asked Questions - Texas Mechanics Lien

 How much does it cost to file an Extension of a Texas mechanics' lien Claim?

-LienItNow.com prepares, files and serves extensions of Texas mechanics' lien Claims for a fee of $85.00.
+LienItNow.com prepares, files and serves extensions of Texas mechanics' lien Claims.
 All lien claims expire after a certain period of time, and filing an extension of the mechanics' lien claim prolongs the expiration date.
 Texas law, however, does not permit an extension of mechanics' lien claims.

 Click Here to File a Texas Lien Extension Document